1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ## #6.
 Setup All Global Event Listeners in One Place

-It is important to know exactly where the global event listeners are set.
-I find this is a good thing to do in the App init method.
+It is essential to know exactly where the global event listeners are set.
+A good place to do that is in the App init method.

 ```js
 init() {